LoongYH-discoverer/App-synthesizer/README.md

 # App-synthesizer
 Inspired by Teenage engineering OP-1 synthesizer.
-Make an intermediate level synthesizer into app for free on App store or Playstore.
+Make a ownstudio synthesizer into app for free on App store or Playstore.

 we will try neon led light style ,may be 2d or 3d , find them on google image

-//basically just like 733N4g3 3Ng1N33R 0P1 ,we can take references from their "manual b00k"
+//basically just an app to replace 733N4g3 3Ng1N33R 0P1 ,we can take references from their "manual b00k"

 main features are piano, drumpads